planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 To assess the relative performance of accessing each file format in GeoServer, we will be using Google Chrome's built-in tools to measure performance (similar tools are provided for other browsers, feel free to your preferred browser).
 Open the GeoServer :guilabel:`Layer Preview` page.
 In the row representing the first image (``image1.png``), click :command:`Go` to see open a preview of the layer in OpenLayers.
 Once the page is loaded, press Ctrl+Shift+I (Command+Alt+I on a MAC ) to open the Chrome Developer Tools window.
 Select the :guilabel:` Network` tab.

-You should see something similar to this:
+You should see something similar to the following:

 .. figure:: imgs/chrometools.jpg

+   *Chrome browser developer tools*

 As you start making requests, you will notice the time it takes to respond to each request is reported in the *Time* column.
 Do some zooming and panning around the image and keep an eye on the results recorded in this column.
 The request times may appear longer than expected, and pan and zoom operations are not as smooth as they could be, mostly due to the size of the image.